-This blog series will analyze the needs of the remote worker and the role employee profile information plays in supporting their communication, collaboration, and productivity.
+This blog series will analyze the needs of the remote worker and the role employee self service profile information plays in supporting their communication, collaboration, and productivity.
 Check out the rest of the series and learn more onboarding remote employees and improving remote working.

 It’s a cliché that in a business, your best asset is your people.
 But in the remote workplace, making the most of your people and properly supporting them poses some unique challenges—particularly in the long term.